jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /gps_1.png

-Let me highlight two particularly exciting data streams we are studying to help you develop an intuition for how this works.
+And I can help you develop a solid intuition for how this works by looking a bit more closely at two of the more revealing personal sensing methods we are developing.

-First, personal sensing of people's moment by moment location using smartphone location services offers a potentially clear window into their daily lives, their day-to-day activities, and their overall health, both physical and mental.
+First, sensing people's moment by moment location using their smartphone can provide a clear window into their daily lives, their day-to-day activities, and their overall health, both physical and mental.

-Behind me is a wide view of my own movement patterns over a two-month period when we were first developing this personal sensing method.
-You can see the paths that I traveled, colored by how I was traveling, with travel by car in yellow and running in blue.
+Behind me is a wide view of my movement patterns detected by my smartphone over a two-month period when we were first developing this personal sensing method.
+You can see the paths that I traveled, with travel by car in yellow and running in blue.
 The points in red indicate places that I stopped to visit for at least a few minutes.
-And although not displayed in this map, all of these points are time-stamped so that we know the day and exact time that I was at each location.
+And although not displayed here, we know the day and exact time that I was at each location.

 You can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parts to the west and northwest.
-You could learn these patterns and also detect if events in my life disrupted these these patterns.
+Running makes an important contribution to both my physical and mental health.
+You could learn these patterns and also detect if events in my life disrupted these patterns.

 ---